Bananas: Health Benefits, Nutrition Facts

 • Overripe → perfect for baking or blending

-Bonus tip: pair bananas with healthy fats or protein (like nuts or yogurt) to stay fuller, longer.
+Bonus tip: pair these power snacks with healthy fats or protein (like nuts or yogurt) to stay fuller, longer.

 Common Myths About Bananas

-Each banana contains natural sugars, balanced by fiber and water content, which:
+Each one contains natural sugars, balanced by fiber and water content, which:

 • Slows digestion